-- Determination and Groundwater Sampling for Fourth Quarter, 1993, Mrs.
+- January 7, 1994 Submitted to the client a Report of Gradient Determination and Groundwater Sampling for Fourth Quarter, 1993, Mrs.

-Mary Petsas, 16035 E. 14th Street, San Leandro, CA 94578 documenting work performed and analytical results with conclusions and recommendations. - .
-March 4, 1994 Measured depth to stabilized groundwater in each well; calculated direction and gradient of groundwater flow; sampled each well; and analyzed groundwater samples from wells MW-1 and MW-3 for TPHD, TPHG, BTEX, and O&G; analyzed the groundwater sample from well MW-2 and 1 trip blank sample for TPHG and BTEX.
+Mary Petsas, 16035 E. 14th Street, San Leandro, CA 94578 documenting work performed and analytical results with conclusions and recommendations. - March 4, 1994 Measured depth to stabilized groundwater in each well; calculated direction and gradient of groundwater flow; sampled each well; analyzed groundwater samples from wells MW-1 and MW-3 for TPHD, TPHG, BTEX, and O&G; and analyzed the groundwater sample from well MW-2 and 1 trip blank sample for TPHG and BTEX.